Beckman Institute for Advanced Science and Technology

 Group of people at a poster session

-Anyone with a PhD earned in the past 10 years, or have an expected PhD by September 1, 2024, who meets the eligibility criteria is welcome to apply.
-We especially encourage women, those from underrepresented groups and communities, and persons who are differently-abled to apply.
+Anyone with a PhD earned in the past 10 years, or plans to complete their PhD within six (6) months of application, who meets the eligibility criteria is welcome to apply.

 Keep reading to review the full application instructions.
 Email questions to qcb_postdocs@beckman.illinois.edu